aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 #### Delete Wallet
 Deleting the wallet will delete the persistent wallet.
-If the wallet has been loaded before the deletion, after the deletion, the persistent wallet will become a one-time wallet, which can still be used before being unload.
+If the wallet has been loaded before the deletion, the persistent wallet will become a one-time wallet, which can still be used before being unloaded.

 ````
 void BoatWalletDelete(BCHAR *wallet_name_str);